fernandotholl/Cloud9-PHP-7.1-Homestead/README.md

 The entire process can take from 10 to 15 minutes.

 ## Instructions
-Clone or import this repository adn execute the following command: `bash upgrade.sh`
+Clone or import this repository and execute the following command: `bash upgrade.sh`

 ## Before, change in php.ini to take effect